deckarep/all-about-dem-virtual-machines/README.md

 ### ScummVM

 ScummVM is an open-source community-driven effort to build support for old games.
 The tool actually provides *many* different types of VMs for a myriad of game engines that have been analayzed and reverse engineered for many years now.
-Two particular game engines are worth reading the source: The first is the AGI (Adventure Game Interpreter) which is Sierra Online's original game interpreter for their mid-1980's games such as King's Quest 1 and Leisure Suit Larry 1.
-The other is the SCI interpreter which is for a newer generation of games by Sierra Online.
+Three particular game engines are worth reading the source: The first is the AGI (Adventure Game Interpreter) which is Sierra Online's original game interpreter for their mid-1980's games such as King's Quest 1 and Leisure Suit Larry 1.
+The second is the SCI interpreter which is for a newer generation of games by Sierra Online.
+And finally, the Scumm engine itself used for games like: Maniac Mansion, Indiana Jones and the Fate of Atlantis.
+The original Scumm engine was way ahead of its time utilizing a form of cooperative multi-tasking to elegantly express and build many "moving parts" for these types of games.

-Due to the nature of these virtual machines being created via the effort of reverse engineering, they are not always fully implemented or contain hacks/workarounds that the original implementations probably didn't need.
+Due to the nature of these virtual machines being created via the effort of reverse engineering, they are not always fully implemented or contain hacks/workarounds that the original implementations probably didn't need however many games run great.

 * [Site - Scummvm.org](https://www.scummvm.org/)
 * [Repo - github.com](https://github.com/scummvm/scummvm)